 5.136.
-The materials handled in some nuclear fuel cycle R&D facilities can generate significant neutron and beta/gamma dose rates depending on the isotopic composition of the material processed.
+The materials handled in some nuclear fuel cycle R&D facilities can generate significant beta, gamma and neutron dose rates depending on the isotopic composition of the material processed.
 Therefore, consideration should be given at the design stage to the need for shielding for both neutron and gamma radiation.